Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Irreducible representations for optic modes in Y -C -X monolayer

 We point out that $({2{A_{1g}}\oplus 4{E_g}})$ are 10 Raman active modes, while $[{2{A_{2u}}\oplus 3{E_u}}]$ are 8 IR active modes.
-The are exclusive due to the presence of inversion symmetry in point group $D_{3d}$.
-The left 3 optic modes $2{A_{2g}}\oplus{A_{1u}}$ are silent modes which are inactive to both infrared and Raman spectral experiments.
-Our results about the irreducible representation of the fundamental optic modes in $X_3$-Cr$_2$-X$_3$ are in good agreement with that of CrI$_3$ monolayer obtained by Larson et.al.\cite{larson2018raman}
+Our results about the irreducible representation of the fundamental optic modes in $X_3$-Cr$_2$-X$_3$ are in good agreement with that of CrI$_3$ monolayer obtained by Larson et.al.\cite{larson2018raman} The R and IR modes in $X_3$-Cr$_2$-X$_3$ are exclusive due to the presence of inversion symmetry in point group $D_{3d}$.
+Note that this exclusion principle does not always mean that all the $g$ modes are Raman active and the $u$ modes are IR active.
+The left 3 optic modes, $2{A_{2g}}\oplus{A_{1u}}$, are silent modes.

-However, the acoustic $A_{2u}$ has been misjudged as $A_{1u}$ in Webster et.al.'s results \cite{webster2018distinct}, and therefore the wrong number of the two modes in $\Gamma _{D_{3d}}$ ($\Gamma _{\rm{vibration}}$ in Equ. \ref{eq6}).
-Besides, they also made the misidentification of irreducible representations for modes (j) 134.5 cm$^1$ ($A_{2u}$) and (n) 264.7 cm$^1$ ($A_{1u}$) in Fig. 4.\cite{webster2018distinct} The correct result are $A_{1u}$ for (j) mode and $A_{2u}$ for (n) mode, though their total irreducible representation of optic modes is correct.
-Third, the silent $A_{2g}$ mode, both IR and R inactive, was mistaken for Raman active mode though there is no signal in their calculating polarized Raman spectra in Fig. 5.\cite{webster2018distinct}
+Unfortunately, we find that the two silent $A_{2g}$ phonons of CrI$_3$ have been misidentified as R active modes,\cite{webster2018distinct} while the silent $A_{1u}$ phonon of CrI$_3$ monolayer has been misidentified as IR active mode.\cite{wang2021magnetic} Besides, based on our results, we find that the acoustic $A_{2u}$ has been misjudged as $A_{1u}$ in Webster et.al.'s results,\cite{webster2018distinct} and therefore the wrong number of the two modes in $\Gamma _{D_{3d}}$.
+The last but the most important, they also made the misidentification of irreducible representations for modes (j) 134.5 cm$^{-1}$ ($A_{2u}$) and (n) 264.7 cm$^{-1}$ ($A_{1u}$) in Fig. 4,\cite{webster2018distinct} the correct result should be $A_{1u}$ for (j) mode and $A_{2u}$ for (n) mode.
+Since this misidentification has misled the experimental identification of IR active modes of CrI$_3$ monolayer,\cite{wang2021magnetic,tomarchio2021-IR-exp} we commented the webster et al.'s results\cite{Liu2022comment} and they have made correction.\cite{Webster2022correction} We suggest that relavant mistakes in Ref [\onlinecite{wang2021magnetic}] and Ref [\onlinecite{tomarchio2021-IR-exp}] should also be corrected accordingly.

-In addition, we also show the out-of-plane and in-plane modes of Chromium and halogen atoms separately, which indicates that all the two 2$A_{1g}$ Raman active modes origin merely from the optic vibration of halogen atoms, while Cr atoms only take part in the Raman active $E_g$ modes.
-Since the magnetism of CrI$_3$ is coming from Cr atoms,\cite{wang2011electronic,mcguire2015coupling,huang2017layer} the distinct spin-Raman phonon coupling should be significant in the $E_g$ modes involving Cr atoms.
-This has been verified in polarized Raman spectra for monolayer CrI$_3$.\cite{larson2018raman,webster2018distinct}
+In addition, we exhibit the out-of-plane and in-plane modes of Chromium and halogen atoms separately, which indicates that all the two $A_{1g}$ Raman active modes originate merely from the optic vibration of halogen atoms, while Cr atoms only take part in the Raman active $E_g$ modes.
+Since magnetism of CrI$_3$ comes from Cr atoms,\cite{wang2011electronic,mcguire2015coupling,huang2017layer} the distinct spin-Raman phonon coupling should be significant in the $E_g$ modes involving vibration of Cr atoms.
+This has been verified in linear polarized Raman spectra for monolayer CrI$_3$.\cite{larson2018raman,webster2018distinct}